Improve Your SEO Content Strategy By Utilizing Keyword Research Best Practices

 There's no denying that content marketing has become a top priority for many businesses these days.
 Yet despite the value quality content can bring to areas like demand and lead generation, a recent study by Content Marketing Institute reports that web traffic is still the most common criteria used to measure content marketing success.

-Fortunately, any marketer can improve his or her SEO strategy by following a few simple best practices.
-Here are seven tips to consider for more effective keyword selection.
+Fortunately, any marketer can improve his or her content strategy by following a few simple best practices.
+Here are seven keyword research tips to consider for more effective keyword selection.

 Market research should be applied to help marketers get into the heads of their target audiences.
 Understanding the topics that are important to customers is the first step to narrowing down the keywords that are most likely to draw them to your site.

 To optimize content for the right people, it's important to be specific.
 "Sales training" is good, but "B2B sales training" is better, and "books on B2B sales training" beats them all.
-Longtail phrases also tend to have lower competition, increasing the odds of higher page ranks in Google.
+Longtail phrases also tend to have lower competition in search results, increasing the odds of higher page ranks in Google.

-#3.
-Use different variations.
-There are lots of tools out there designed to help marketers select effective keywords, and many of them are 100% free.
-For example, Ubersuggest is a great keyword suggestion tool and an excellent asset for any SEO strategy.
+There are lots of keyword research tools out there designed to help marketers select effective keywords, and many of them are 100% free.
+For example, Ubersuggest is a great keyword suggestion tool and an excellent asset for any SEO content strategy.
 Marketers can simply type in a generic keyword ("sales training"), and the tool will return a vast list of potential phrase variations to consider ("sales training tips", "sales training certifications", etc.).

-Utilizing relevant phrase variations will help marketers expand their keyword portfolios, which online marketing consultant Aaron Aders lists as his number one rule for SEO success in 2013.
+Utilizing relevant phrase variations will help marketers expand their keyword portfolios, which online marketing consultant Aaron Aders lists as his number one rule for SEO success.